A-Z Index Contact Us

-Local Government: City of Hillsboro, Washington County, Hillsboro Police Department, Hillsboro Fire Department, Washington County Sheriff’s Department, Washington County Commission on Children and Families.
+Local Government: City of Hillsboro, Washington County, Hillsboro Police Department, Hillsboro Fire Department, Washington County Sheriff’s Department.

 Chamber: The Hillsboro Chamber of Commerce has facilitated business involvement in our schools, recognizes educators with the annual Crystal Apple Awards Program, and manages our School-to-Work program, which arranges career-related learning experiences for our high school students.

 Businesses: Companies like Intel and Nike have employee matching grant programs where $10 for every hour of an employee’s volunteered time (subject to a 20-hour minimum) goes directly to the organization they’ve volunteered for.
 These companies have also provided large stand-alone grants and other in-kind donations to our District and schools.
 Other corporate partners are Synopsys, which supports our annual District Science Fair and provides grants to schools, Tuality Healthcare, Qorvo, and many others.

 Higher Education: We enjoy collaborative partnerships with several of our local colleges and universities, who work with us to create dual-credit options, articulation between high school and post-secondary content, and opportunities to learn workforce readiness skills.
 Portland Community College, Western Oregon University, and Portland State University are just a few of our partners.